oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ### Prerequisites
-- This lab requires the completion of **Lab 1: Set up Your Workshop Environment** in the **Contents** menu on the left.
+- This lab requires the completion of **Labs 1 & 2** in the **Contents** menu on the left.

 ## Task 1: Enable resource principal usage for user MOVIESTREAM

 MOVIESTREAM user will connect to OCI Generative AI using resource principals (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
-This means that the ADB resource needs access to OCI Generative AI.
+This means that the ADB resource (i.e. your ADB instance) needs access to OCI Generative AI.
 The OCI policy you created in the previous lab authorized that access.

 In ADB, enable the use of resource principals for the MOVIESTREAM user.